Keshawn Banks

-Keshawn Duvall Banks (born December 21, 1999) is an American professional football linebacker for the Michigan Panthers of the United Football League.
+Keshawn Duvall Banks (born December 21, 1999) is an American professional football defensive end.
 He played college football for the San Diego State Aztecs and was signed by the Green Bay Packers as an undrafted free agent in 2023.

 Early life

 Banks was born on December 21, 1999, in Albuquerque, New Mexico.
 He attended Rio Rancho High School and played football, basketball and track; he won three varsity letters while playing football and helped the team compile an undefeated 13–0 record and win the state championship in 2016.
 He received all-district, all-metro and all-state honors while being the metro defensive player of the year and being invited to the North–South all-star game.
 He totaled 133 tackles, 18 sacks, eight pass deflections, three forced fumbles and three fumble recoveries in his high school career, including 55 tackles, 10 sacks and four pass deflections as a senior.
 A three-star recruit, he committed to play college football for the San Diego State Aztecs.